Weergors WR 67

 Feel at ease

 Camping ‘t Weergors is a family business with more than 60 years of history.
 It is run by brother and sister Arda and Rob Riedijk, together with their parents Frans and Dickie Riedijk.
-They took over from Frans' parents, Leen and Nel Riedijk, who laid the foundations for the campsite in 1964.
+They took over from Frans' parents, Leen and Nel Riedijk, who laid the foundation for the campsite in 1964.
 Originally, Leen and Nel started on a small field next to their dairy farm, welcoming campers from Rotterdam.

 Developments around the Delta Works, the growth of Hellevoetsluis and the emerging demand for recreation made them decide in 1964 to leave most of the farm behind and make the switch to recreation.
 Over the years, the farm grew to about 16 hectares.